The Burrenbeo Trust team consists of various paid part time staff and voluntary advisors. See below for the full team.

-Pranjali’s role includes managing Burrenbeo’s communications work and facilitation of its community projects and events.
+Pranjali’s role includes managing Burrenbeo’s communications work and facilitation of its conservation projects and events.
 With a background in life sciences and postgraduate qualifications in social communications as well as natural history communications, Pranjali has worked for more than ten years as a media professional producing content for television, film, radio and digital media.
 From biodiversity, agriculture and social impact, to health and history, she has produced a diverse range of stories for clients like RTE Radio 1, TG4, the Irish Film Board, Broadcasting Authority of Ireland and Children’s Medical and Research Foundation.
 She also has experience developing educational media and has worked as a mentor in community-based training projects in Galway.

 John founded and operated a Chartered Accountancy practice in Tipperary from which he retired recently after 40 years.
 He is now living in, and enjoying, the Burren, and it’s many wonders.
 John is delighted to bring his skills and experience to the Burrenbeo Trust as its accounts and administration officer.

 Lee Worrell (2022-present)